 First, let’s take a look at the basic components of an appeal from SC’s General Sessions Court.

-How to Appeal a Felony Conviction in SC
+How to Appeal a Felony Conviction

 In this article, we are specifically talking about criminal convictions in SC’s General Sessions Court – the procedure for misdemeanor convictions in SC’s General Sessions Court is the same as the procedure for how to appeal a felony conviction.